compoze/compoze.github.io/templates.md

 Compoze Service Catalog allows you to provide your own custom Golden Templates.
 This allows your organization to provide your own application code standards and defaults, while still leveraging the power of the Compoze platform.

-Compoze supports most all modern languages, as long as it can be properly dockerized.
-There are three types of applications that Compoze supports
+Compoze supports most modern languages, as long as it can be properly dockerized.
+There are four types of applications that Compoze supports

 1. API service
 2. Website service